 The expenditures delineated for curriculum alignment entails providing enrichment (Science/Physical Education teams) to students so that teachers have time to disaggregate data and identify students in need of intervention which includes a large number of unduplicated students due to our high percentage rate of English Learners, homeless/foster youth, low income students, and students with disabilities (Goal 1; Action 5).
 SYSD will employ six resource teachers to serve as liaisons between the district and its schools (Goal 1; Action 8).
 They will provide support to site administration in the areas of curriculum, professional development, and special programs.
-In addition, they will demonstrate lessons and innovative teacher strategies, and provide individualized assistance to support the success of unduplicated students, SYSD will support professional development for instructional staff in the areas of ELA, ELD, and math to address the achievement gap for unduplicated students.
+In addition, they will demonstrate lessons and innovative teacher strategies, and provide individualized assistance to support the success of unduplicated students district wide.
+As we continue our focus on increased student achievement and to improve instruction for our unduplicated students, SYSD will support professional development for instructional staff in the areas of ELA, ELD, and math to address the achievement gap for unduplicated students.

 With a focus on college and career readiness, the middle schools will continue to offer electives and programs such as AVID, Spanish, and Computer Science (PLTW) (Goal 1; Action 6).
 To support academic achievement for unduplicated students, supplemental programs and resources will be provided in core content areas (Goal 1; Action 14).
 Summer interventions and enrichment programs will be offered as well with the goal of closing the achievement gap for at--risk students (Goal 1, Action 18), and class size reduction in grades K--3 will continue throughout the district (Goal 1, Action 24).
 SYSD is committed to providing our students with Expanded Learning Opportunities through our intersession programs, which provides our unduplicated students with access to enrichment opportunities and supports during the summer and other intersession periods (Action 1.20); this action is a direct result of input from our educational partners.
+PTLW will be implmented in the 2023-2024 schoo year